ManticoreGamesInc/platform-documentation/docs/tutorials/art.md

 In your own project, you have the ability to create **Custom Materials**.
 This allows you to customize the settings of a specific material, and apply it to multiple objects.
 This way when your custom material is updated, it changes all models with that material at once!

+!!! info "Even More Material Tips"
     To read more about creating custom materials, as well as more in-depth details about materials, check out our **Materials Guide**.

 ![Different Materials](/src/img/EditorManual/Art/differentMats2.PNG)